mindee/devrel/content/writing/markdown.md

 3. item 3

 The second way is more easy to manage when you have to reorder your list, but to ensure a better readability of the Markdown files when not rendered, we use the correct numbers for our list items.

+## Text Formatting

+### Bold
+[Markdown standard](https://daringfireball.net/projects/markdown/) accepts double asterisks or double underscores to make text bold.
+We use the double asterisk version for bold text.

+`**my bold text**`

+### Italic
+Same as bold text, [Markdown standard](https://daringfireball.net/projects/markdown/) accepts a single asterisk or single underscore to make your text italic.
+To ensure a better readability of the Markdown files when not rendered, we use the underscore version so it's easier to distinguish from the bold text.